Want to build a big, muscular back? The wide-grip lat pulldown should be at the top of your back workout routine.

 The wide grip pulldown primarily works the latissimus dorsi (lats), the largest muscle in the back.
 It also works the rhomboids, trapezius, biceps, and forearms.

-Yes, wide grip lat pulldown exercise is good for building a wider back, which helps make a V-shaped torso.
+Yes, the wide-grip lat pulldown exercise is good for building a wider back, which helps create a V-shaped torso.

 Conclusion